pulse2percept/pulse2percept/doc/users/faq.rst

 In any case, note that stimulation of the inferior (superior) retina leads to phosphenes appearing in the upper (lower) visual field.
-This is why visualization functions such as :py:meth:`~pulse2percept.viz.plot_axon_map` provide an option to flip the image upside down.

 Practical
 =========